 Succulents (Gotta love a “low maintenance” succulent!)

-Fiddle Fig Leaf Tree (These are usually large and covers a large space when you need that)
+Fiddle Fig Leaf Tree (These are large and covers large space when you need that)

 List of my "Go-To Florals:

 Peonies (My favorite!
-They also have large blooms, so you oftentimes just need a couple of them.)
+They also have large blooms, so you just need a couple of them.)

 Hydrangea (Also large blooms, (& leaves) so you just need a couple and they offer color variation and texture)

 Billy Balls (Craspedia) (I add these to arrangements or just by themselves.
 They are whimsical and modern.)

 Subscribe to our Style Newsletter for all the Tips, Techniques & Trends in the Style Business!

 Subscribe to our Style Newsletter for all the